elastic/azure-dev-docs/articles/java/fundamentals/java-get-started-with-elasticsearch.md

 Please refer to the [Set up the Agent](https://www.elastic.co/guide/en/apm/agent/java/current/setup.html) documentation for more details.

 ## Visualizing APM Traces
 Now that Filebeat and OpBeans are running, it is time to visualize logs and traces in Kibana.
-We will also simulate an error, to understand where to visualize that data, to help drive a resolution to the identified problem.
+We will also simulate an error to understand where to visualize that data; to help drive a resolution to the identified problem.

 From the Home page in Kibana, click **APM**.
 ![APM](media/java-get-started-with-elasticsearch/apm_sm.png)